commotum/intro2agi/mind.md

-mental view of the diagram itself, though generally an inadequate or incomplete one, in spite of which it affords the necessary synthesis—a tendency which, it would ap- is I have a rather bad memory o f physiognomies and a m much exposed to failures of recognition or false recognitions; on the contrary, I am very sensitive to the sound of names, being much more desirous to see such rivers as the Mohawk or the Mattawamkeag than even their beauty would warrant, because their mere names call to my mind the idea of forests and Indian life.
-Also, I am rather less sensible than others to like- nesses in faces and rather more sensible to likenesses in voices.
+mental view of the diagram itself, though generally an inadequate or incomplete one, in spite of which it affords the necessary synthesis—a tendency which, it would ap- pear, results from a training which goes back to my very earliest childhood.
-Many mistakes by automatic writing (see Section II, p.
-22) are due to auditory mental images.
-Examples of that kind are classic.
-Personally, they are frequent in my case: my conscious ego dictates to my uncon- scious one, which writes a word instead of another one if their sounds are somewhat alike.
-While writing the present work, I remember to have written "simple" instead of "same place" and "will she" instead of "we shall."
-I should think that such auditive mistakes are more frequent on my part when I am writing in English than in French—quite naturally.
-80 DISCOVERY AS A SYNTHESIS
-pear, results from a training which goes back to my very earliest childhood.
 Paradoxical as it seems, it very often happens that, in